 It could be that you have aimed to please your entire life, and now those around you aren’t happy with a child who isn’t neurotypical so you’ve let them down.

 Again, the list goes on and will differ for each person who takes the steps to resolve the incomplete feelings.
 But you don’t even have to figure out these revelations yourself.
 The Grief Recovery Method makes the process so straight forward, the resolution just happens.

 Finally, the action steps you take lead you to ‘clear the air‘ and move forward.
 Many grief processes out there are just different forms of managing grief, but the Grief Recovery Method really helps resolve it immediately.
 For me, it was anger that was holding me back.

 I completed the Grief Recovery Method and was so convinced by its effectiveness for everyone, that I became a Certified Grief Recovery Specialist.
 The method showed me that anger resolution would be much more sustainable than anger management, which isn’t ever really possible for the reasons stated above.

-This past fall I helped a group of mothers with special needs children complete their grief.
+This past fall I helped a group of mothers with children on the spectrum complete their grief.
 Many of them also had experienced anger.
 They found the action-based education program very helpful in moving forward.
 I would be happy to answer any questions you might have about taking these steps yourself.

-How have you dealt with the grief you may have felt about having a special needs child?
+How have you dealt with the grief you may have felt about having a child who requires additional support?
 What did you find helpful in your situation?
 Please let us all know below in the Comments section…

 Until next time… here’s to affecting autism through playful interactions!